 71111.04-03 INSPECTION SAMPLES 03.01 Partial Walkdown Sample

-walkdown and verify that the portions of a selected system/train are correctly aligned.
+Partially walkdown and verify that the portions of a selected system/train are correctly aligned.

 Specific Guidance

-.
+Inspectors have flexibility in determining the portions of the selected system/train to be sampled.

-review documents to determine the correct system/train lineup for the selected system/train.
+Consider review of documents to determine the correct system/train lineup for the selected system/train.
 Consider plant procedures; abnormal and emergency operating procedures; the updated final safety analysis report; vendor technical manuals; piping and instrument drawings; valve, switch, and breaker lineups; and plant tagout logs.

-systems/trains credited as being operable or functional were not rendered inoperable, nonfunctional, or degraded.
+For any discrepancies identified during the partial walkdown, verify whether systems/trains credited as being operable or functional were not rendered inoperable, nonfunctional, or degraded.

-As appropriate, consider items in section 03..
+As appropriate, consider items in section 03.02f.